MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 Navigator 2.0

 The navigator 2.0 API adds new calsse to the frameworl in order to make the apps screens a function of the app state and to provide the ability to parse routes from the underlying platform (like weURLs)

+Page — an immutable object used to set the navigator’s history stack.
+Router — configures the list of pages to be displayed by the Navigator.
+Usually this list of pages changes based on the underlying platform, or on the state of the app changing.
+RouteInformationParser, which takes the RouteInformation from RouteInformationProvider and parses it into a user-defined data type.
+RouterDelegate — defines app-specific behavior of how the Router learns about changes in app state and how it responds to them.
+Its job is to listen to the RouteInformationParser and the app state and build the Navigator with the current list of Pages.
+BackButtonDispatcher — reports back button presses to the Router

+# Pages
+The Navigator has a new pages argument in its constructor.
+If the list of Page obejct changes, Navigator updates the stack of routes to match
 # Publishers Glossary

 A file named pubspec.lock that specifies the concrete versions and other information for every immediate and transitive dependency a package relies on